What Does Postpartum Recovery Actually Look Like?

 - support tissue healing

-Light movement and massage can support:
+Light movement can support:

 - circulation